Sepsis and Severe Infections

 - Improve your competences in the field

-- Enjoy new learning formats that will impact your knowldege, skills, motivation and attitude in the ICU setting
+- Enjoy new learning formats that will impact your knowledge, skills, motivation and attitude in the ICU setting

 - Exchange best practice

-- Network with peers and experts from all over Europe and beyond
+- Network with peers and experts from all over the World

-- An application will be made to the UEMS EACCME® for CME accreditation of this event
+- An application has been made to the UEMS EACCME® for CME accreditation of this event

 - To review the current knowledge of the epidemiology and pathophysiology of infections and sepsis